What is EITI?

 - Promote transparent and accessible disclosure systems and good governance in the extractives sector.
 Enhance accountability on revenues from the UK’s extractives industries.

 - Increase public understanding of the social and economic impacts of the UK's extractive industries and enrich public debate on the governance and stewardship of the UK's oil, gas and mineral resources.

 - Contribute to international efforts to further transparent and accessible disclosure systems, common global reporting standards and good governance in the extractives sector.

 The MSG sets out its plans to meet these objectives and its priorities for the year in annual work plans.

-The validation of the UK, carried out by the EITI International Secretariat during 2018, was intended to provide all stakeholders with an impartial assessment of whether EITI implementation in the UK is consistent with the provisions of the EITI Standard.
+In the first validation of the UK, carried out by the EITI International Secretariat during 2018, the UK received an overall assessment of “meaningful progress” for the UK in implementing the 2016 EITI Standard.
+The full assessment is available here.

 1st July 2018

 The UK began its validation under the 2016 EITI Standard

 2nd May 2019

 The initial validation report was published.
 It contained a number of recommendations and an assessment against each requirement of the Standard